seeyarh/blog/xdpsock/xdpsock.md

   │            ├────────▶            │
   └────────────┘        └────────────┘
 ```
-\normalsize

 ## Unsafe Escape Hatch

-I was unable to get this to work without resorting to unsafe.
-Instead, each frame holds an Arc to the Umem region and constructs it's corresponding slice of bytes using a call to `slice::from_raw_parts_mut`.
+Each frame holds an Arc to the Umem region and constructs it's corresponding slice of bytes using a call to `slice::from_raw_parts_mut`.

 ```
 pub struct Frame<'umem> {